err0r500/foundational-knowledge-for-programmers/README.md

 Feel free to contribute if you know some great resources that fits the definition above !

-NB : "foundational knowledge" is very different from "basic knowledge" : if you're a newcomer in the field, aiming to become "job-ready" (argh)... it may not be the shortest path.
+__NB__ : "foundational knowledge" is very different from "basic knowledge" : if you're a newcomer in the field, it may not be the shortest path to become "job-ready"...

 ## Computer Science
 ### Category Theory